What does redeployment mean in the workplace?

 Are you prepared to take a pay cut?

 Imagine a situation where an employee loves working for their employer (for whatever reason) but they are unfortunately made redundant.
 The employer incorrectly presumes that the employee wouldn’t want to take a pay cut and travel an extra 15 minutes a day in order to stay employed.
 Had the employer consulted with the employee, the employer would have discovered that the employee would have accepted the redeployment.

 An employer must present all vacant positions for which the employee is suitable for, even if the vacancy has a lower income or status.
 It is then up to the employee to decide whether to accept.

 Redeployment is the preferred alternative to dismissal so it may be unreasonable for an employer to advertise vacant positions externally rather than redeploying an employee that possessed the relevant qualifications, skills and experience.

 If you are unsure about whether your employer has satisfied their obligations in redeploying you, please book a time to speak with us here.
 You only have 21 days from the date of dismissal to commence an unfair dismissal claim, so please act quickly.
-For more information on unfair dismissal check out our in depth article Unfair Dismissal: Expectation vs Reality
+For more information on redundancy or unfair dismissal check out our in depth article Unfair Dismissal: Expectation vs Reality